-Huernia thuretii Cels ex Hérincq
+Huernia thuretii J.F.Cels

 How to Grow and Care

 Huernias require a potting mix with excellent drainage.
 A succulent plant mix of 50 percent pumice or perlite, 25 percent peat or organic mulch, and 25 percent sand helps prevent rotting and overwatering.
 Roots experience dieback in cool-season dormancy, so plants grow best in shallow containers that allow the soil to dry out quickly.
-Using clay pots further helps soil from staying too wet.
+Using clay pots further prevents the soil from staying too wet.
 An underlayment of coarse gravel below the soil mix also improves drainage.
-In climates with damp cool summers, a layer of gravel between the plant and the soil mix also helps prevent the stems from staying too moist.
+A layer of gravel between the plant and the soil mix in climates with damp, cool summers also prevent the stems from staying too moist.

 Outdoor plantings do well in raised beds.
 Huernias prefer bright light or partial shade.
 In nature, they grow underneath shrubs or other plants.
-Too much sun causes stems to develop protective reddish or purple pigmentation and can actually scald the stems.
+Too much sun causes stems to develop protective reddish or purple pigmentation and can scald the stems.
 Too little light leads to weak, thin growth with decreased flower production.
-Huernias grow best between 50 and 80 °F (10 and 27 °C).
-Protect them from freezing weather… – See more at: How to Grow and Care for Huernia
+These plants grow best between 50 and 80 °F (10 and 27 °C).
+Protect them from freezing weather.

 - Back to genus Huernia

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.